-- c) Mount the Azure file share to the host where you installed the Session Recording server. - i.
-Open Session Recording Server Properties. - ii.
-Click Add on the Storage tab. - iii.
-Enter the UNC path in the format of \|\<storageaccountname>.file.core.windows.net\<fileshare>
+- Open Session Recording Server Properties.

+- Click Add on the Storage tab.

+- Enter the UNC path in the format of \|\<storageaccountname>.file.core.windows.net\<fileshare>

 Specify a subfolder under the file share to store your recording files.
 The Session Recording server then automatically creates the subfolder for you.